Miu Miu: History

 Miu Miu was established in 1992 by Miuccia Prada.
 The name was conceived from Miuccia Prada's family nickname.
 It was publicly launched in 1993, with a cowgirl-themed collection of fringed suede jackets and patchwork prairie skirts.
 Starting in 1994, the brand showed its collections in the US for three seasons.
 It first showed a womenswear collection during Paris Fashion Week in 2006.

 By 2005, Prada worked on distinguishing Miu Miu by setting up a separate showroom for the brand in an Art Nouveau villa that served as Prada’s first Milan headquarters, and using that same location for the men’s fall-winter show in 2006.

+In 2020, Miu Miu introduced Upcycled by Miu Miu, a limited collection of vintage dresses from the 1930s through the 1980s that have been tweaked and refashioned.
+The collection continues to be a major focus for the brand today.

+Miu Miu’s Spring 2024 show was chosen as the 'best of the year' at the Impression Awards 2024.
+In the 2020's, Miu Miu has experienced a renewed interest from a younger customer.
+2023 full year sales figures were up by 82% year-over-year.

+Other activities

+Under an agreement made with Prada, the production and global distribution of Miu Miu's prescription frames and sunglasses have been licensed to Luxottica since 2003.

-Backed by a 2013 agreement between Coty Inc. and Prada, Miu Miu launched its first fragrance in 2015, marking the first time the brand expanded outside the fashion and accessories markets.
+Backed by a 2013 agreement, between Coty and Prada, Miu Miu launched its first fragrance in 2015, marking the first time the brand expanded outside the fashion and accessories markets.

-In 2020, Miu Miu introduced Upcycled by Miu Miu, a limited collection of vintage dresses from the 1940s through the 1970s that have been tweaked and refashioned.

 Boutiques

 There are Miu Miu boutiques located on a global scale.
 Architect Roberto Baciocchi developed the blueprint for an early series of stores, which was first applied to the Milan store in 2006.
 He also created the interiors for Miu Miu stores in Paris, Hong Kong, Florence, London, New York and Taipei.

 Miu Miu opened its first independent store in China in The Mixc in Shenzhen in 2009.
 A new North American store was launched in Houston, Texas, in The Galleria during the summer of 2011 and in Short Hills, New Jersey, in the fall of 2011.
 Miu Miu also opened their first Australian boutique at Chadstone Shopping Centre in Melbourne.
 A branch opened in Glasgow, Scotland, in 2010 and is situated in the Fraser's department store.
 A store designed by Herzog & de Meuron opened in the Aoyama district of Tokyo in 2015.

-In 2017 the Miu Miu Sloane Street store in London reopened after a refurbishment, and announced that they would be starting a customisation service to allow customers to design their own heels.
+In 2017, the Miu Miu Sloane Street store in London reopened after a refurbishment, and announced that they would be starting a customisation service to allow customers to design their own heels.
 It is the only Miu Miu store in the world to offer this service.
+In 2025, Miu Miu reopened in London with a 7,500 square feet store at 150 New Bond Street and the announcement that Prada Holding would purchase the building for an estimated GBP £250 million.